Cilfynydd: History

 Situated on the banks of the River Taff, the village was named after Cilfynydd farm, which was on the east side of the valley.
 Cilfynydd Farm was farmed by the Lloyd family, most recently Gwun and Lewis Lloyd, who are now both deceased.
 Cilfynydd was originally a farming hamlet, consisting of some cottages built along the Glamorganshire Canal and a few surrounding farms.
 These properties, according to the 1881 census, housed about 100 people, but this all changed over the next two decades.

+Bethel Methodist Chapel, on Williams Street, was built in 1887.

 Albion Colliery

 Sinking of Albion Colliery began in August 1884 on the site of Ynyscaedudwg Farm.
 It was owned by the Albion Steam Coal Company and opened in August 1887.
 It was served by the Llancaiach Branch line of the Taff Vale Railway.
 Production at the colliery quickly began to prosper and its average weekly output reached around 12,000 tons.
 This was an unusually large amount of tonnage for a single shaft coal-winding colliery—in fact, it was one of the largest in South Wales.
 By 1893, 1,500 men and boys were employed at the Albion.
 The colliery's early years were relatively free of serious incidents.

 Albion was the scene of the second worst disaster in the South Wales Coalfield, after the later disaster at the Universal Colliery at Senghenydd in 1913.
-At four o'clock on Saturday, June 23, 1894, the ignition of coal dust following an explosion of firedamp triggered a massive explosion, killing 290 men and boys.
+At four o'clock on Saturday 23 June 1894, the ignition of coal dust following an explosion of firedamp triggered a massive explosion, killing 290 men and boys.
 Of the 125 horses, only 2 survived.
-Many of the bodies brought to the surface were so badly mutilated that identification was virtually impossible, and there was several instances of corpses being carried to the wrong houses.
+Many of the bodies brought to the surface were so badly mutilated that identification was virtually impossible, and there were several instances of corpses being carried to the wrong houses.
 Almost everyone in the community lost someone in the disaster, with one family on Howell Street losing 11 members: the father, four sons, and six lodgers.

 A nine-day inquiry concluded that the deceased had lost their lives through a gas explosion at the Albion colliery, which was augmented by coal dust.
 However, the jury was not able to come to an agreement over the exact origin over the explosion.

 The Colliery was taken over in the 1930s by Powell Duffryn, then later nationalised by National Coal Board in 1947.
 At the time, there were 991 men employed.
 The mine closed in 1966, but with the tips threatening a disaster similar to Aberfan, a two-phased scheme to reduce the steep gradient of the spoil began in 1974 and was completed two years later.